-These Pumpkin Banana Muffins have a crunchy streusel topping with banana bread and pumpkin muffin flavours rolled into one delicious muffin!
+These Pumpkin Spice Banana Muffins have a crunchy streusel topping with banana bread and pumpkin muffin flavours rolled into one delicious muffin!
 Soft, moist and fluffy, you'll love this easy bakery-style muffin recipe!

 Is it possible to have too. much pumpkin in the fall?
 I don't think so!
 We are loving the fall flavours this year.

 The weather is cooler, the beautiful fall colours are surrounding us and the smell of these pumpkin banana muffins is amazing!

 - no fancy mixer needed for this recipe!
 You can mix it entirely by hand using a wooden spoon.

 - this recipe combines the sweetness and moisture of banana bread with the delicious flavour of pumpkin, making it the perfect fall breakfast snack.

 - quick and easy recipe that's ready in 30 minutes from start to finish!

 ingredients & substitutions

 For a full list of ingredients, see the recipe card at the bottom of the page.
 The following is a few notes about specific ingredients:

 - pumpkin purée - you can use canned pumpkin purée or make your own homemade pumpkin purée.
 Pumpkin pie filling is not the same thing and should not be used in this recipe.